Relation between the noise correlations and the spin structure factor for Mott-insulating states in SU$(N)$ Hubbard

-all of which correspond to 8 matrix elements.
-We are therefore left with the need to manually write code for evaluating 7 expectation values in ITensor (which corresponds to 52 matrix elements due to symmetries).
+all of which correspond to eight matrix elements.
+We are therefore left with the need to manually write code for evaluating seven expectation values in ITensor (which corresponds to 52 matrix elements due to symmetries).
 The full correlation function is obtained by iterating over the lattice indices as $\sum_{l=1}^N\sum_{m=l}^N\sum_{j=m}^N\sum_{k=j}^N$.
-Note that the number of expectation values required grows as $ \propto L^4$ and the numeric costs therefore grows relatively quickly with the lattice size.
+Note that the number of expectation values required grows proportionally to $L^4$ and the numeric costs therefore grows relatively quickly with the lattice size.

 In order to implement this in ITensor, the correct implementation of Jordan-Wigner strings is also necessary as the fermionic operators are implemented as hardcore bosonic operators.
-Overall the implementation is somewhat involved and to insure the validity of our results we check that the four-point correlations are identical to those obtained from exact diagonalization calculations in small systems (for ED calculations it is simpler to represent the SU$(N)$ system in terms of sequential lattices corresponding to each component).
+Overall, the implementation is somewhat involved and to ensure the validity of our results we check that the four-point correlations are identical to those obtained from exact diagonalization calculations in small systems (for exact diagonalization calculations it is simpler to represent the SU$(N)$ system in terms of sequential lattices corresponding to each component).

 \end{appendix}